-Once vested, the Bishop continues with the presentation of the Holy Bible (and other tokens of ministry, if any).
+Once vested, the Bishop continues with the presentation of the Holy Bible.

-The Bishop will greet the newly ordained, and present him or her (or them) to the Congregation.
+The Bishop will greet the newly ordained and present him or her (or them) to the Congregation.
 The Bishop will also call upon the spouse(s) to stand with the newly ordained.